weider86-zz/react-test/README.md

 # react-test
-A React test project with Jest and Enzyme
+A React test project with Jest